-We have completed the development of our first proprietary automated assembly line for use at the Hungary Flextronics manufacturing plant and it is in operation and manufacturing approximately 4,000 power optimizers per day.
-This automated assembly line can also be replicated and deployed to additional production facilities.
+We have completed the development of our first proprietary automated assembly line for use at the Hungary Flextronics manufacturing plant and it is in operation and has manufacturing capacity of approximately 4,000 power optimizers per day.
+We have replicated this first automated assembly line and have three additional automated assembly lines expected to be deployed in the first half of 2017.
 We are investing resources in additional automated assembly lines as well as in automated machinery for subassembly of certain components used in our products, and we will own and be responsible for funding all of the capital expenses related thereto.
 The current and expected capital expenses associated with these automated assembly lines and other machinery are not significant and will be funded out of our cash flows.
 In addition, we are in the process of designing an automatic assembly line for the production of embedded optimizers.